US banking market, mapped

 When is this dataset the wrong fit?

 Three cases.
 First, if you sell to consumers directly (checking accounts, personal loans, retail mortgages), you want consumer-side data, not a B2B bank list.
-Second, if your motion is one annual contract with the top three banks, you need three relationship managers, not 4,500 records.
+Second, if your motion is one annual contract with the top three banks, you need three relationship managers, not a large database.
 Third, if you only sell core-banking platforms above 10 million dollars in annual contract value, the long tail of sub-1B-asset community banks will not fit your unit economics.
 Save your budget and call us when a community-bank or regional motion opens up.

 See the US banks dataset before you pay for it.